BaixiangLiu/destore/README.md

-# core
+# DeStore
-Decentralized File Storage built with Ethereum and IPFS
+A Decentralized File Storage Platform built on Ethereum Blockchain Technology, and which uses the IPFS peer-to-peer hypermedia protocol to transfer files on a distributed web.
+Make and receive secure payments on DeStore with the Ethereum cryptocurrency, Ether.
+DeStore aims to help transition the Internet to an era of decentralization.
+This begins with our company, which integrates easy file transfer and secure cryptocurrency payments on a platform where computational power is provided by peers around the world.